T

 restaurant

-A popular spot in Kazimierz offering delicious Middle Eastern cuisine with a focus on fresh hummus and falafel.
-It has a lively, casual atmosphere.
+A popular spot in Kazimierz offering delicious Middle Eastern cuisine, particularly known for its excellent hummus and falafel.
+It has a relaxed, bohemian vibe.

 Day 3 · Krakow